usaa/vogel/README.md

   <img src="/docs/artwork/bf_aftr_data.png" width="400" />
 </p>

 We can now run a few models on this transformed data.
-We will ignore the validation and hyperparamter tunning options for now.
+We will ignore the validation and hyperparameter tuning options for now.
 <pre>
 train_y = df['f']